arx/ArxLibertatis/README.md

 1. Qt 5 only

 While the crash reporter can be run without GDB, it's main usefulness comes from generating and submitting detailed back-traces in the event of a crash.
-On non-window systems we use GDB, the GNU Debugger, to accomplish that.
+On non-Windows systems we use GDB, the GNU Debugger, to accomplish that.
 If you want to help out the arx project, please install GDB before running arx.
 GDB is however purely a run-time dependency and is not needed when building the crash reporter.

 ### Tests